 The University is authorized to establish non-mandatory fees and service charges.
 All non-mandatory fees must be approved by the Board of Regents.
 Mandatory fees, defined as fees that apply to every full-time, undergraduate student, may only be established by the Kentucky Council for Postsecondary Education.
 The Budget Office is the office of record for matters concerning all non-mandatory fees and service charges.

 The Fee and Service Charge Process provides the opportunities for units to propose new fees and service charges, establish rates for existing fees and service charges, and discontinue existing fees and service charges.
 The Budget Office facilitates the Fee and Service Charge process on an annual basis.
-Proposed fees are distributed to the Faculty Senate, Staff Congress and the Student Government Association for comment prior to presentation to the Board of Regents.
+Proposed fees are discussed with the Faculty Senate, Staff Congress and the Student Government Association for comment prior to presentation to the Board of Regents.
 The proposed Fee and Service Charge schedule is then presented to the Board of Regents by the Budget Office for review and approval.
 Please see the Fee and Service Charge policy for additional information.

 Special Revenue Lines